Scheffler storms to Masters win despite McIlroy magic

 This content is not available in your location.

-Watch the story of an enthralling final day at the 2022 Masters as long-time leader and world number Scottie Scheffler seals a dominant win, but not before Rory McIlroy tore up Augusta with a mesmerising round of 64.
+Watch the story of an enthralling final day at the 2022 Masters as long-time leader and world number one Scottie Scheffler seals a dominant win, but not before Rory McIlroy tore up Augusta with a mesmerising round of 64.

 WATCH MORE: Magnificent McIlroy holes from bunker on 18th for 64